kuwiya/kuwiya_frontend/documentation.md

 1. Once you have created an account and logged in, the application will provide personalized recommendations on the homepage or in a dedicated recommendations section.
 2. Explore the recommended restaurants based on your unique preferences and dining history.

+### Claim Coupons Page Implementation
+Each Coupon rendered on the home page has been linked to a personalized coupon details page, that can be accesssed by clicking the **claim it** button , on this page the clicked coupon details as well as similar coupons from the offering restaurant can be viewed.
+**Link to view in development** - <http://localhost:5173/claim-coupon/'coupon id'>

 ## Contributing